 2013 Workshop Information

-Taking place on October 14 – 18, 2013, 21 scientists participated in CHOP’s inaugural Pediatric Translational Research Workshop for Basic Scientists.
+Taking place on October 14 – 18, 2013, 21 scientists participated in CHOP’s inaugural Translational Research Workshop for Basic Scientists.
 View the agenda and day-to-day descriptions of the event below.

 Monday, October 14, 2013 - What is Translational Research?

-Day one of the Pediatric Translational Research Workshop will provide attendees with an overview of how translational research is conducted in a pediatric hospital setting.
+Day one of the Translational Research Workshop will provide attendees with an overview of how translational research is conducted in a hospital setting.
 Discussions and presentations will focus on the T1 through T4 "stages" of translational research.
 Leaders and experts from The Children's Hospital of Philadelphia and beyond will draw from their own experiences to demonstrate how basic research findings can be translated to meaningful clinical outcomes.
 Topics to be discussed include advances in HIV vaccine development, the discovery and development of the rotavirus vaccine, and more.
 The day will be capped off with attendees' first clinical experience focused on pediatric inflammatory bowel disease, one of the most significant chronic diseases affecting children and adolescents.

 Tuesday, October 15, 2013 - Foundations of Translational Research